LEIC-ES-2024-25/2LEIC15T1/README.md

 Optionally, indicate an initial/tentative list of assumptions that you are doing about the app and dependencies of the app to other systems.
 -->

+- The app provide an interactive university map displaying the locations of recycling bins.

+- Users should be able to scan QR codes on items to verify their recycling actions and earn points.

+- A leaderboard system shoud motivate students by ranking their recycling efforts.

+- The app should offer daily sustainability tips and challenges to keep users engaged.

+- Administrators should be able to monitor recycling statistics across different campus locations.

 ### Elevator Pitch
 <!--
 Draft a small text to help you quickly introduce and describe your product in a short time (lift travel time ~90 seconds) and a few words (~800 characters), a technique usually known as elevator pitch.